 As part of the kingdom of living things that we call fungi, shiitake mushrooms are neither plants nor animals but have their own separate category as a life form.
 Among the 100 foods that we profile on our website, only two are fungi (shiitake and crimini mushrooms).
 It is their membership in this unique group that gives shiitake mushrooms many of their unique nutrient and health benefits.

 The part of shiitake mushrooms that we eat is actually the fruit of the fungus.
 The main body of the fungus consists of a fabric-like mass of thin white strands, and these strands are the part that colonizes dead fallen trees, tree stumps, and other decaying organic matter in forests and other habitats.
 Like all fungi, shiitake mushrooms use spores to reproduce.
 Because the defense systems in living trees can detect the presence of shiitake mushroom spores and prevent their growth, fungi like shiitake mushrooms need decaying trees or other forms of decaying matter in order to grow.
-This reliance on decaying matter for growth is what classifies them as a "saprophytic" mushroom along with many fellow mushrooms, including crimini, enokitake, maitake, oyster, paddy straw, portobello, and reishi.
+This reliance on decaying matter for growth is what classifies them as a "saprophytic" mushroom along with many fellow mushrooms, including crimini, enokitake, maitake, oyster, paddy straw, portobello, Lion's mane, and reishi.

 The unique growing conditions for shiitake mushrooms have given rise to ongoing debate about commercial methods for producing shiitake mushrooms.
 In a natural setting, fallen hardwood trees (or their branches or stumps) provide the best growth spots for shiitake mushrooms due to the higher density of the wood in hardwood trees.
 Examples of hardwoods include oak, chestnut, hickory, eucalyptus, alder, ash, beech, and perhaps most famously, the Japanese Chinquapin (Castanopsis cuspidate), also called the "shii" tree and long-documented as the tree from which shiitake mushrooms received their name.